ThomasKroes/GuacamoleWorkshop/prerequisites/tutorial.md

 [Dockerfile](guacdb/Dockerfile) for building the Docker image
 [initdb.sql](guacdb/initdb.sql) for injecting the SQL schema when the image is created
 2. Execute `docker build . -t guacdb`
 This builds the Guacamole database image and stores it in the local Docker registry.
+In the next exercises you will see references to this image.

 More information on supported Database backends can be found [here](https://github.com/glyptodon/guacamole-docker).